-Tsuno pads are made from a natural bamboo and corn fibre top sheet, individually wrapped in biodegradable sleeves, and finally packaged in recyclable cardboard boxes.
+Tsuno pads are made from a natural bamboo fibre top sheet, individually wrapped in biodegradable sleeves, and finally packaged in recyclable cardboard boxes.

 Bamboo is one of the most eco-friendly and sustainable fibres available due to its fast growth-rate, low demands on resources and natural resistance to pests and fungi.
 It is also super absorbent, breathable, soft and comfortable, antibacterial, and just generally amazing!

 There has also been no chlorine or dioxin bleach used in the manufacturing process.

 The packaging features different designs of artist's work that inspires us.
 To date we have featured the work of Erin Lightfoot, Tim Royall, Evi O, Eloise Rapp, Andrea Shaw, Obus, Abbey Rich, Mirador, Kip & Co, Natalie Byrne, The Souvenir Society and Everyday Ambitions, and the list goes on...